ThePsychof/MagnoGrabr/README.md

 ### 🤠 For Users

-1. Download the built-version folder in repository
+1. Download the MagnoGrabr.zip file from latest Release<br>[https://github.com/ThePsychof/MagnoGrabr/releases/download/v0.1.0/MagnoGrabr.zip]

 2. Go to your browser and open extension menu

 3. Activate the dev mode

-4. uplouad unpacked
+4. upload unpacked

-5. choose the built-version from your pc
+5. choose MagnoGrabr.zip from your pc<br>⚠️ Some browsers require unzipping: Right-click -> **Extract to "MagnoGrabr/"** -> upload the MagnoGrabr folder.

 6. done!

+---

 ### 🧑‍💻 For Devs